 - 1 large sweet potato or yam

-- Pinch of sea salt (I use Celtic Sea Salt)
+- pinch sea salt I use Celtic Sea Salt

 Pre-heat oven to 400 degrees (I used my convect setting)

 Clean, peel and shred the sweet potato.
 A mandolin works great for this.